luhuimao/morgan/book/src/blockstreamer.md

 # Blockstreamer

-Solana supports a node type called an *blockstreamer*.
+Morgan supports a node type called an *blockstreamer*.
 This fullnode variation is intended for applications that need to observe the data plane without participating in transaction validation or ledger replication.